 The fellowship requires a commitment to scholarly activities.
 It is not just a summer job, but an excellent opportunity to learn and grow as a student researcher — it must be the main focus of your summer!

 Applications for summer undergraduate research fellowships are due February 15.
-Applications are evaluated by the SD BRIN UGF Selection Committee made up of: SD BRIN Director Dr. Goodman, a representative from Augustana College, a representative from Black Hills State University, a representative from DWU, MMC or USF, and a representative from the USD Honors Program.
+Applications are evaluated by the SD BRIN UGF Selection Committee made up of: SD BRIN Director Dr. Victor Huber, a representative from Augustana University, a representative from Black Hills State University, a representative from Dakota Wesleyan University, Mount Marty University or University of Sioux Falls, and a representative from the USD Honors Program.
 Each committee member evaluates the applications individually and then the final selection is made at a group meeting at which all applications are discussed.
 It is the undergraduate fellows who are selected NOT the undergraduate fellow/mentor team.

 After the selection of the fellows, institutional representatives contact potential mentors and consult the mentor/location choices of the selected fellows in order to place fellows in a laboratory.
 Decisions and placements will be sent to the applicants around March 15.